 Some of the most famous Chaozhou dishes are served bloodless or at room temperature — like bloodless steamed fish.

-To preserve the fish’s freshness, Chaozhou fishers might historically boil their harvest in salty seawater before promoting it at the marketplace.
+Chaozhou fishers might historically boil their harvest in salty seawater before promoting it at the marketplace to preserve the fish’s freshness.

-These days, clean fish is marinated in a blanket of salt earlier than it is steamed.
-When the fish cools to room temperature, it’s served with Poling soy paste.
+These days, clean fish is marinated in a blanket of salt before being steamed.
+When it cools to room temperature, it’s served with Poling soy paste.

-Oyster omelet and Chaozhou congee are different Chaozhou dishes to attempt.
+Oyster omelets and Chaozhou congee are different Chaozhou dishes to try.

 Hunan delicacies